 litigation with their insurers by counseling them on innovative insurance strategies, including

 advising tech companies on issues facing their unique business models.
-In 2017, Law360 recognized Darren as a "Rising Star".
+Darren has been

 In 2012, Darren spent three months on loan to the San Francisco District Attorney’s Office as an Assistant District Attorney, where he first-chaired four criminal jury trials to verdict.